180254/scheduled-events-operator-2/README.txt

 In particular, you need: a working graceful shutdown, PodDisruptionBudget policy.

 The program works in a painfully simple way, it has dependencies on several external programs (kubectl, jq).
-Docker image size is under 100 MB, python and kubectl take up some disk space.
+Docker image size is under 50 MB, python and dependencies take up some disk space.

 ## how to build and run this